janettelau/consumption-patterns/README.md

 How does a person's income level influence the types and amounts of food they typically consume?
 - A pie chart which shows that the most expensive foods worldwide are those derived from animals, followed by fruits and vegetables.
 - Four pie charts (one per income group) that show all the income groups spend more than 50% of their food on Animal Source and Vegetables, on the other hand, oils and starchy staples decreases.
-- A stacked bar chart that illustrates the food costs by country.

 Is there a significant correlation between the unaffordability of healthy diets and the prevalence of obesity rates in different countries?
 - A linear regression plot which indicates no significant correlation between the unaffordability of healthy diets and the prevalence of obesity rates in different countries based on the r² value of 0.009.